-Journalist, editor of The Philosophers’ Magazine, and distinguished supporter of Humanism
+Journalist, editor of The Philosophers’ Magazine, and Patron of Humanists UK

 “…in the everyday world we can and must distinguish truth and falsity, right and wrong, even if on close examination these terms do not mean what we thought they did.
 Science may not be God-like in its objectivity, but it is not just another myth.
 Moral values must be questioned, but if discrimination against women, homosexuals or ethnic minorities is wrong here, then it is wrong anywhere else in the world…”

 Julian Baggini (www.julianbaggini.com) is the author of several books, including Welcome to Everytown: A Journey into the English Mind (Granta), Complaint (Profile) and, most recently, The Ego Trick(Granta).
 He has written for numerous newspapers and magazines, including the Guardian, the Financial Times, Prospectand the New Statesman, as well as for the think tanks The Institute of Public Policy Research and Demos.
 He is editor-in-chief and co-founder of The Philosophers’ Magazine(www.philosophersmag.com).
 He has also appeared as a character in two Alexander McCall-Smith novels.

 He is also the author of several books on philosophy for the general reader, including:

 - Making Sense: Philosophy Behind the Headlines (Oxford University Press – buy it here)

 - New British Philosophy: The Interviews (with Jeremy Stangroom )

 - Atheism A Very Short Introduction (Oxford – buy it here)

 - What’s It All About?
 Philosophy and the Meaning of Life (buy it here)

 - The Pig That Wants to Be Eaten: And Ninety Nine Other Thought Experiments